Corporate Taxes in Portugal

 If you are a sole proprietor, independent contractor, or operate a partnership, the money you make from your company is considered personal income.
 As a result, this income is subject to personal income tax rather than corporate income tax.

-According to Portugal’s personal income tax structure, self-employment earnings from a company or service are classified as category B revenue.
+According to Portugal’s income tax structure, self-employment earnings from a company or service are classified as category B revenue.

 Streamlined tax system

+Small companies and sole proprietors can choose to submit business taxes in Portugal under a simplified scheme in which they are taxed on turnover instead of gain if their yearly revenue is less than €200,000.
 This is easier since you won’t need to provide your entire company’s financial records.
 20% of earnings from sales revenue and 80% of earnings from other business-related and professional activities are liable to tax under the streamlined regime, with the required threshold owed.
 Expenditure reductions are not allowed under the streamlined regime.

 Portugal’s Corporate tax credits